shankarsengalani/NativeUdpClient_Firefox/README.md

 ### Prerequisites
-> To develop a add-on using Add-on SDK, you’ll need,
 * Python 2.5 or greater.
 * Firefox Add-on SDK.
 You can download it [here](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation).
 * Firefox 4.0 >